Chinese aircraft carrier programme: Shandong (Type 002)

-The 002 is a conventionally powered ski jump carrier with a displacement of around 70,000 tonnes.
+The 002 is a conventionally powered ski-jump carrier with a displacement of around 70,000 tonnes.
 The ship is derived from the Liaoning.
 It uses conventional steam turbines with diesel generators as propulsion.
 The Shandong is a significant improvement over the Soviet-built Liaoning.
 For example, the Shandong carrier's ski-jump has an angle of 12.0°, an angle ideal for launching the Shenyang J-15 fighter, instead of the 14.0° on the Liaoning.
 Together with the enlarged hangar, the island (which has been made smaller by 10%), and extended on sponsons in the aft-starboard quarter, space has been freed up allowing for up to eight more aircraft and helicopters to be carried.
 The island includes a second glazed deck which permits the bridge and flight control areas to be separate, creating greater operational efficiency.
 It also features a faceted upper area of four active electronically scanned arrays (AESAs) for the S-band Type 346 radar.

 Fujian (Type 003)

-The third aircraft carrier, known as Fujian, is an entirely different design than Liaoning and Shandong.
+The third aircraft carrier, known as Fujian, is an entirely different design from Liaoning and Shandong.
 It is the largest of China's current fleet.
-The Type 003 will have a displacement of around 85,000 to 100,000 tonnes and be slightly smaller in size than the US Navy's Ford Class ships.
+The Type 003 has a displacement of over 80,000 tonnes and is smaller in size than the US Navy's Ford Class ships.

-In 2015, media reports stated that both an electromagnetic catapult and a steam-powered catapult were constructed at the Huangdicun naval base for testing; this is thought to indicate that the Type 003 class as well as future PLAN carriers could possibly be CATOBAR carriers.
+Construction began in the mid-2010s.
+The National Interest reported it began March 2015.
+In 2015, media reports stated that both an electromagnetic catapult and a steam-powered catapult were constructed at the Huangdicun naval base for testing; this was thought at the time to indicate that the Type 003 class as well as future PLAN carriers would possibly be CATOBAR carriers.

 The construction of the first Type 003 class aircraft carrier started in February 2017.
-Satellite observation at the Jiangnan Shipyard in Shanghai only shows one carrier of this type under construction.
+Satellite observation at the Jiangnan Shipyard in Shanghai only showed one carrier of this type under construction.

 It was reported in early 2021 that the first ship would be launched in the same year, with construction already started on a second ship in this class.
 On 10 November 2021, Bloomberg reported that "China is three to six months away from launching its third aircraft carrier", citing a report by the Center for Strategic and International Studies.
 On June 17, 2022, the Type 003, now named Fujian was officially completed and launched.
+In January 2024, the Fujian was carrying out mooring tests in preparation for its maiden voyage.

+On 1 May 2024, the Fujian officially commenced its first sea trial.

+Fujian was officially commissioned at a ceremony in Sanya, Hainan on 5 November 2025.
+President and Central Military Commission chairman Xi Jinping was in attendance at the commissioning and flag-presenting ceremony.
+Afterwards, he boarded for an inspection tour.

 Type 004

-The Type 004 is planned to be larger than the Type 003, and also feature nuclear propulsion, which could power weapons like lasers and railguns.
-It is claimed that construction started in December 2017 at Jiangnan Shipyard.
+The Type 004 is planned to be larger than the Type 003, and also to feature nuclear propulsion.
+Construction possibly started in 2024, at the latest in September 2025, however.
+Like the Type 003 Fujian it will feature an integrated electric propulsion system that will allow the operation of electromagnetic catapults.